JohnCCFong-2026/Cloud-Security-Best-Protection-Strategies/AWS/Network Security/README.md

 - Provides secure administrative access to EC2 instances without exposing SSH ports.
 - Example: Use Session Manager to connect to servers via the AWS console, eliminating the need for public IPs.

+##### ⚖️ Elastic Load Balancing (ELB)
+- Distributes incoming traffic across multiple targets (EC2 instances, containers, IP addresses) to ensure high availability and fault tolerance.
+- Provides automatic scaling and integrates with AWS Shield and AWS WAF for security at the edge.
+- Supports TLS termination (offloading SSL/TLS encryption from your application servers) and can enforce security policies.
+- Example: You deploy a web application across three EC2 instances in different Availability Zones.
+An Application Load Balancer (ALB) routes HTTP/HTTPS traffic evenly across them, while AWS WAF filters malicious requests at the load balancer level.
+If one instance fails, ELB automatically reroutes traffic to healthy targets, keeping your app available and secure.

+##### 🛣️ Amazon Route 53
+- A highly available and scalable Domain Name System (DNS) web service that routes end‑user requests to AWS resources or external endpoints.
+- Provides DNSSEC, health checks, and routing policies (weighted, latency‑based, geolocation) to improve security and performance.
+- Example: You register example.com in Route 53 and configure it to route traffic to an Application Load Balancer.
+If one region becomes unhealthy, Route 53 automatically reroutes users to a healthy endpoint, ensuring availability.

 ### Recommendations for AWS Network Security
 ##### 🛡️ AWS Shield *(pricing required)*
 - Protects against Distributed Denial of Service (DDoS) attacks.